 In terms of her own look, Jansen likes to mix things up and break the rules.
 “I like to mix sporty and preppy with a rocker vibe.
 These are the pieces I love to play with,” she says.
 “You don’t have to wear things that are ‘supposed to go together.’”

 Around town she likes Button for consignment: “They have a lot of things I am drawn to, great boots and jackets.”
 Shop Adorn, North of West, and PedX for shoes also rank at the top of her list.
 “And I’m always in Anthropologie, Madewell and Free People,” she adds.

 Designer Rita Hudson-Evalt started her line of clothing for a very practical reason.
 “I was working for Sofada.
 The designer, Alice Dobson, was really supportive, but she wasn’t making anything for bigger bodies — including me,” says the Lents mom of a 3-year-old, who’s expecting her second child in July.
 “So I made myself a shirt and started selling at her store.
 And it started from that.”

-Hudson-Evalt originally called her line Hubris, but switched to the name Rita Hudson Apparel about a year ago.
+Hudson-Evalt originally called her line Hubris, but switched to the name Rita Hudson Apparel.
 Her dresses flatter a variety of body types and range in size from extra small to 3XL.
 “My goal as a designer is to make things that are versatile, that really support women in their daily lives.
 So they don’t have to worry about looking put together throughout the day.”
 And can we get an amen?
 Her dresses often feature pockets!

 Before skyrocketing to Instagram fame, Arbor Lodge resident Lavenda Memory worked as a fashion and commercial photographer.
 In 2014 she started blogging and Instagramming about fashion.
 Now she’s got 250,000+ followers who can’t wait to see the latest looks she’s pulled together.